sagemath/sagewiki_to_gh-2022-10-10/magma.md

 The local intersection number Ip(C, D) of the plane curves C and D at the point p.
 This reports an error if C or D have a common component at p.
 }}}

+=== Divisors ===

+The DivisorGroup package in Sage needs serious work to be at the level of Magma. [[http://magma.maths.usyd.edu.au/magma/htmlhelp/text1288.htm#13052|Here's]] what Magma offers.
+Also it seems to me that Sage has completely ignored the subject of Linear Equivalence of Divisors, where as Magma [[http://magma.maths.usyd.edu.au/magma/htmlhelp/text1289.htm|hasn't]]!

+=== Function Fields ===
+Sage should have an elaborate FunctionField package, but it doesn't.
+Click [[http://magma.maths.usyd.edu.au/magma/htmlhelp/text1287.htm|here]] to view Magma's treatment of this subject.